-CPH:DOX selects and invites a limited number of films from the programme to be a part of its online festival for a limited number of time.
+CPH:DOX selects and invites a number of films from the programme to be a part of its nation-wide online festival for a limited period of time and geo-blocked to Denmark.
 Invitations are confirmed individually with the rights holders in advance, who will be contacted with further details along with the official invitation.

 It is not possible to apply for a specific section or competition.
 The selection and placement of a film in a specific section is entirely at the discretion of the festival.

 3. PREVIEW LINKS AND SCREENERS

 3.1.
 Requested materials:

 The applicant is requested to either submit an online preview link or send a DVD / Blu-ray screener of the film.
 It is possible to fill in an entry form for a film still in production without including a preview link which can be sent to the festival at a later time upon agreement with the CPH:DOX Programme Department.
 Please indicate in the entry form if the submission is a rough cut or a work in progress.
 Please note that DVDs / Blu-rays will not be returned.